Pirámide de Mayo: The Commemorative Plaque

 The news of these two casualties was met with shock, in response to which the government junta resolved to record the officers' names in bronze.
-However, due to lack of funds, the project was suspended.
+However, due to a lack of funds, the project was suspended.
 Pereyra's father petitioned the government in 1812, to no avail.
 In 1856, relatives of Pereyra once more appealed for the plaque's creation, but no action was taken.
 In 1891, the necessary funds were raised through popular subscription, and the plaque was installed on May 24 of that year.